fluhus/beatnik/TUTORIAL.md

 A "kit" is a mapping from text to a MIDI note.
 Different synths work with different notes, so kits make it possible to use the same symbols (`K`, `S`, etc) to write to different synths.

-Set the kit using `kit:XXX` where XXX is the desired kit.
+Set the kit using `kit:X` where X is the desired kit.

 If you want a kit added here, please open an issue or send a pull request.